 How We Picked and Tested the Best Weight Loss Programs for Women

-We narrowed down our list of the best weight loss programs for women through a combination of extensive research and firsthand testing from our expert testers at GGR.
+We narrowed down our list of the best weight loss programs for people who identify as women through a combination of extensive research and firsthand testing from our expert testers at GGR.

 Research